mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Evolution

-When performing a Commit, the leaf ClientInitKey of the commiter and its direct path to the root are updated with new secret values.
-The HPKE leaf public key within the ClientInitKey MUST be a freshly generated value to provide better Post-Compromise Secrecy.
+When performing a Commit, the leaf ClientInitKey of the committer and its direct path to the root are updated with new secret values.
+The HPKE leaf public key within the ClientInitKey MUST be a freshly generated value to provide post-compromise security.

 The generator of the Commit starts by using the HPKE secret key